ivanbratovic/laebelmaker/README.md

 ## To-do/Guidelines for self

-* Generate Traefik labels using an interactive CLI
+* [ ] Generate Traefik labels using an interactive CLI
-* Generate Traefik labels using command-line options
+* [ ] Generate Traefik labels using command-line options
-* Generate labels from existing service definitions (e.g. Docker Compose YAML files)
+* [ ] Generate labels from existing service definitions (e.g. Docker Compose YAML files)
-* Ease of use must be a priority
+* [ ] Ease of use must be a priority
+* [ ] Learn how to and publish this project to PyPi

 ## For developers